 Recovery Success

-Of all those who entered our program in 2021, 90% completed the it.
-Of these people, 75% progressed in to our continuing care (aftercare) program which offers support for up to 2 years.
+Of all those who entered our residential program in 2023, 93% completed the it.
+Of these people, 88% completed our transition program and 80% then progressed in to our continuing care (aftercare) program which offers support for up to 2 years.
 Some others returned back to their referring agency for support or we referred to alternative after care programs with specialized supports.

-In 2021 alcohol remained the top addiction treated for.
-64% of clients entered treatment for a primary alcohol addiction.
-35% of all clients presenting for treatment presented with a secondary addiction, with alcohol accounting for 35% of all secondary addictions and cocaine accounting for 20% of all secondary addictions.
+In 2023 alcohol remained the top addiction treated for.
+64.5% of clients entered treatment for a primary alcohol addiction.
+62% of all clients presenting for treatment presented with a secondary addiction, with cocaine accounting for 45.5% of all secondary addictions.

-In 2021 cocaine continued to be the most popular drug of choice for those entering treatment.
-62% of all drug users entering treatment cited cocaine as their primary.
+In 2024 cocaine continued to be the most popular drug of choice for those entering treatment.
+16.5% of all individuals entering treatment cited cocaine as their primary substance of choice.

 Clients who complete the program tell us what they think: